How Can Organizations Make Best Use of Lift and Shift Cloud Migration?

-- If your organization is spending a fortune over on-premise infrastructure costs but not in a position to rearchitect applications, then this model is a great choice.
+- If your organization is spending a fortune on on-premise infrastructure costs but is not in a position to rearchitect applications, then this model is a great choice.
 In such a scenario, the lift and shift model will give you a window to host the applications on the Cloud while preparing to rebuild or considering a transition

 - If you are planning to migrate off-the-shelf applications, then the lift and shift is your best bet because they can’t be restructured and have to be moved as-is onto the Cloud

-- If you need to opt for inexpensive and scalable backup and recovery, then transferring backups from on-premises hardware to the Cloud makes it a great option
+- If you need to opt for inexpensive and scalable backup and recovery, then transferring backups from on-premises hardware to the Cloud makes a great option

 Challenges of a Lift and Shift Strategy

-- Customized applications need that extra push: Though lift and shift of commercial apps to the Cloud are considered easy, it is no mean feat to move complex custom-built programs and cater to a specific requirement.
+- Customized applications need that extra push: Though the lift and shift of commercial apps to the Cloud are considered manageable, it is no mean feat to move complex custom-built programs and cater to a specific requirement.
 These apps/programs might need multi-cloud deployment for complete operational efficiency and re-architecting as well

 Advantages of the Lift and Shift Approach